nats-io/nats-architecture-and-design/spec/connection.md

 As the client or server might not know that the connection is severed, NATS has Ping/Pong protocol.
 Client can set at what intervals it will send a PING to the server, expecting PONG.
-If two consecutive PONGs are missed, conneciton is marked as lost triggering reconnect attempt.
+If two consecutive PONGs are missed, connection is marked as lost triggering reconnect attempt.

 It's worth noting that shorter PING intervals can improve responsiveness of the client to network issues, but it also increases the load on the whole NATS system and the network itself with each added client.